exercism/gleam/exercises/concept/guessing-game/.meta/design.md

 ## Prerequisites

-- `ints`: use to pattern match on.
+- `ints`: ints are matched on.
+- `basics`: string literals are used.